 Kunming City, the modern capital of China’s southern Yunnan Province, is a refuge for thousands of migratory seagulls from Siberia during the winter season.
-Each year, the birds travel over 2 thousand miles to migrate to the south, seeking a safe haven.
-Unfortunately, some of them suffer a terrible fate from the hands of irresponsible tourists.

 Once the gulls begin their descent upon Kunming after their long migration, some end up being caught by despicable tourists who play with them as if they are toys or use them for selfies, reported Sina (via Shanghaiist).